coala/coala/docs/Developers/Git_Basics.rst

 If you've made it this far, and you're still using your 'master' branch, then we're definitely going to be able to tell you have not been reading this documentation.
-Naughty, naughty, but there is still a way to fix your changes if you have already commited.
-You can run the following command, which will take you to a new branch containing all of your commited changes (Note: Some sample naming conventions can be found under the "Creating a branch" section).
+Naughty, naughty, but there is still a way to fix your changes if you have already committed.
+You can run the following command, which will take you to a new branch containing all of your committed changes (Note: Some sample naming conventions can be found under the "Creating a branch" section).
 Then, to set your fork's master branch back to a pristine state, check the commands in our `Common Git Issues section <http://api.coala.io/en/latest/Developers/Git_Basics.html#common-git-issues>`__